Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 #### Execution constraints

 Since the CVM supports Turing-complete computation, it is necessary to place constraints upon code execution to prevent erroneous, sloppily-written or malicious code from consuming excessive resources.
+This is particularly important in a decentralised system because such resources are a global, shared cost.

 The CVM therefore constrains both **time** and **space**.

 ##### Time

 Convex constrains time by placing a "juice cost" on each CVM operation performed.
-Any transaction executed has a "juice limit" that places a bound on the total amount of computational work that can be performed
+Any transaction executed has a "juice limit" that places a bound on the total amount of computational work that can be performed within the scope of the transaction.

 The originating account for a transaction must reserve juice by paying an amount `[juice limit] x [juice price]` at the start of the transaction.
 Any unused juice at the end of the transaction is refunded at the same rate.
 The juice price a dynamically varying price that adjusts with amount of execution performed per unit time by the Convex network as a whole: this is a cryptoeconomic mechanism to disincentivise transactions from being submitted at peak periods, and as a protection from DoS attacks by making it prohibitively expensive to flood the compute capacity of the network for a sustained period of time.

-If the juice limit has been exceeded, the CVM terminates transaction execution with an uncatchable exception, and rolls back any state changes.
-No juice is refunded in such a situation.
+If the juice limit has been exceeded, the CVM terminates transaction execution with an exception, and rolls back any state changes.
+No juice is refunded in such a situation - this penalises users who attempt excessive resource consumption.

 ##### Space

-NOTE: FEATURE STILL IN DEVELOPMENT

-A significant problem facing a global, decentralised database that provides a commitment to preserve data indefinitely is the problem of state growth: if not constrained, the size of the CVM state might grow excessively large.
+A significant but often overlooked problem facing a global, decentralised database that provides a commitment to preserve data indefinitely is the problem of state growth: if not constrained, the size of the CVM state might grow excessively large.

 This is an economic problem: The participants who create additional state are not necessarily the same as those who must bear the cost of ongoing storage.
 This can create a "Tragedy of the Commons" where participants are careless about creating new state.
 This could quickly lead to a situation where the state grows too large to be feasible for normal computers to participate as Peers in the Convex networks, which will in turn cause centralisation towards a few large and powerful nodes.

+This problem cannot be solved by charging at execution time alone.
+There is no way to determine at execution time how long a particular set of data will be stored for - it might be deallocated in the very next transaction, or it might need to persist forever.
+Any "average" estimate will end up penalising those who are being efficient only need the storage briefly, and subsidising those who are careless and consume space forever.

 To solve this problem, Convex implements **memory accounting** with the following features: